achalshah20/Worcount-Hadoop-Mapreduce/README.md

-Calculate wordcount using hadoop and mapreducer
+# Calculate wordcount using hadoop and mapreduce

 - Mapper to tokenize words
 - Reducer to aggragate word count